 Division of Assets

-We are local divorce settlement solicitors in Exeter.
-We can guide you through the process of agreeing how your assets will be split following the end of a relationship.
-You will want to make sure there is a fair division of assets in your divorce financial settlement or separation agreement, which may include your house, pensions, savings, and any other capital assets you and your ex-partner have.
+If you are getting divorced, you will want to make sure that there is a fair division of assets in your divorce settlement, which may include your house, pensions, savings and any other capital assets you and your ex-partner have.

-Do I need a lawyer for a divorce settlement?
+Do I need to use a lawyer to get a divorce settlement?

-It is possible to apply for divorce without appointing lawyers.
-However, whilst it is positive when couples can sort out issues like the division of assets between themselves, diy divorce agreements may not be the most sensible route.
-It is important that both you and your ex partner understand your rights before making any commitments, and it is essential that the financial agreement is legally valid to ensure there are no future claims on the assets.
+Whilst it is possible for couples to sort out questions about the division of assets between themselves, it may not be the most sensible route for either party.
+It is important that both you and your ex partner fully understand your rights before making any commitments, and it is essential that the financial agreement is legally valid to ensure there are no future claims on the assets.

-If you are separating but not sure that you want to divorce or dissolve your relationship, you may want to consider a Deed of Separation.
-If you have been living together but are not married or in a civil partnership, the division of assets may need to be dealt with under the Trusts of Land and Appointment of Trustees Act (TOLATA).
-A separation agreement may also be appropriate for you so that you and your ex-partner are both clear about where you stand as you move on with your lives.
+If you have been living together but are not married or in a civil partnership, you will not have the same rights and the division of assets may need to be dealt with under the Trusts of Land and Appointment of Trustees Act (TOLATA).

 The rules around divorce are changing.
 New no fault divorce rules will only require the Applicant(s) to state that there has been an irretrievable breakdown of the marriage, without assigning blame to either party.